IsraelOrtuno/permalink/readme.md

  This will override the Laravel Router bound by default by the one provided by this package.

-##### 2. Replace the router before bootstrapping the app (bootstrap/app.php)
+##### 2. Replace the router before bootstrapping the app (bootstrap/app.php) (only advanced)

-If you are also hacking Laravel's routing behaviour, you may want to bind the router at bootstrap.
+If you are hacking Laravel's routing behaviour, you may want to bind the router at bootstrap.
 Update the default Router class in `bootstrap/app.php` by `Devio\Permalink\Routing\Router` or run this command:

 ```shell
 php artisan permalink:bind-router